-We have published this statement relating to the financial year ending 31st December 2019.
+Stearn Electric Company Ltd have published this statement relating to the financial year ending 31st December 2021.

 All company sites are based in the United Kingdom.
-The majority of our sales are within the UK, however we have a strong customer base in the Republic of Ireland and the Caribbean, with a small percentage of sales to France, Gibraltar, the Falkland Islands, Taiwan and Germany.
-We work with a number of international suppliers from a number of countries, including:
+The majority of our sales are within the UK, however we have a strong customer base in the Republic of Ireland and Gibraltar, with a small percentage of sales to the Caribbean, Dubai and the United States of America.
+Stearn Electric Company Ltd works with a number of international suppliers from a number of countries, including:

 While many of our suppliers operate within the European Union, we are conscious of the increased risk posed by the trade undertaken outside of this area and are working on building stricter controls to reduce our risk of exposure to unethical practices and procedures.

-The majority of our workforce is employed permanently, using agency workers as required.
+The majority of Stearn Electric Company Ltd.’s workforce is employed permanently, using agency workers as required.

 Code of Conduct: All new starters to the business are provided with our Code of Conduct on employment as part of the Company Handbook and specifically in our Standard Practice Instruction, Business Ethics.
 A declaration of compliance to the behaviours expected is required and refreshed.